-Note: When your phone cover is closed, the one-line display screen shows a shortened version of the status messages displayed in the full-sized screen.
-To see complete status messages, open the phone cover.
+Note: When your flip is closed, the internal display screen shows a shortened version of the status message displayed in the external screen.
+To see complete status messages, open the flip.

-Status Messages (one-line display) Status Messages (full-sized display) Message Description Number Not in Service Number Not in Service The number that you entered is not valid.
+Status Messages (internal display) Status Messages (external display) Message Description Number Not in Service Number Not in Service The number that you entered is not valid.
 Not Avail.
 User Not Available The phone that you called is either busy, out of coverage, or turned off.
 Please try again later.

-Status Messages (one-line display) Status Messages (full-sized display) Message Description Not Avail.
+Status Messages (internal display) Status Messages (external display) Message Description Not Avail.
 User Not Authorized The person that you called has not purchased this service.
 Failed Please Try Later This service is temporarily not available.
 Please try again later.
 Restricted Service Restricted This service was restricted by your service provider, or this service was not purchased.
 Not Avail.
 Service Not Available You are either out of coverage or having problems with provisioning.
 System Busy System Busy The system is experiencing heavy traffic.
 Please try again later.
 Failed Service Conflict This service cannot be enabled because an incompatible service has already been turned on.
-Try Again Please Try Again An error occurred.
-Please try again.